Public domain in the United States: Sound recordings

 Very few sound recordings were in the public domain in the United States prior to 2022.
 Sound recordings fixed in a tangible form before February 15, 1972, have been generally covered by common law or in some cases by anti-piracy statutes enacted in certain states, not by federal copyright law, and the anti-piracy statutes typically have no duration limit.
 The 1971 Sound Recordings Act, effective 1972, and the 1976 Copyright Act, effective 1978, provide federal copyright for unpublished and published sound recordings fixed on or after February 15, 1972.
 Recordings fixed before February 15, 1972, are still covered, to varying degrees, by common law or state statutes.
 Any rights or remedies under state law for sound recordings fixed before February 15, 1972, are not annulled or limited by the 1976 Copyright Act until February 15, 2067.
 On that date, all sound recordings fixed before February 15, 1972, will go into the public domain in the United States.

-For sound recordings fixed on or after February 15, 1972, the earliest year that any will go out of copyright and into the public domain in the U.S. will be 2043, and not in any substantial number until 2048.
+For sound recordings fixed on or after February 15, 1972, the earliest year that any will enter the public domain in the U.S. will be 2043, and not in any substantial number until 2048.
 Sound recordings fixed and published on or after February 15, 1972, and before 1978, which did not carry a proper copyright notice on the recording or its cover entered the public domain on publication.
 From 1978 to March 1, 1989, the owners of the copyrights had up to five years to remedy this omission without losing the copyright.
 Since March 1, 1989, no copyright notice has been required.

-In September 2018, the US Senate passed the Music Modernization Act, which modified the length of copyright protections for sound recordings and allowed for older sound recordings to enter the public domain prior to the original 15 Feb 2067 expiration date.
+In September 2018, the US Senate passed the Music Modernization Act, which modified the length of copyright protections for sound recordings and allowed for older sound recordings to enter the public domain prior to the original February 15, 2067 expiration date.

-Singer, pianist, satirist and mathematician Tom Lehrer placed all of his sound recordings into the public domain in 2022, after having placed the underwriting copyrights to the published and unpublished music into the public domain in 2020.

-On January 1, 2022, all sound recordings published before 1923 entered the public domain - the first sound recordings to lose copyright protection in US history.
+On January 1, 2022, all sound recordings published before 1923 entered the public domain – the first sound recordings to involuntarily lose copyright protection in US history.
+(Creators have always been free to surrender copyright protection and deed their sound recordings into the public domain, as Tom Lehrer would do later in 2022 after having cancelled his underlying songwriting copyrights in 2020.)
 Sound recordings published after 1923 have different copyright terms under the Music Modernization Act, as detailed below:

 Note that this only applies to recordings and not lyrics/sheet music.
 For example, all intellectual property rights relating to the sheet music and lyrics to Rhapsody in Blue expired in 2020, when all written works published in 1924 entered the public domain.
-The recording itself, however, is protected until January 1, 2025.
+The recording itself, however, was protected until January 1, 2025.